-- a) Refusal or failure by an applicant, Registrant or authorized representative, and key participant to fully cooperate and assist the Department will all aspects of the administration and enforcement of this Plan, including the application, registration, reporting, inspection and sampling, and waiver processes. - b) Failure to provide any information required or requested by the Department or law enforcement agency enforcing this Plan to comply with the policies in this Plan. - c) Providing false, misleading, or incorrect information about the Registrant's cultivation or processing of Hemp to the Department its designees or any law enforcement agencies enforcing this Plan by any means, including but not limited to information provided in any application form, report, record or inspection required or maintained for purposes of compliance with this Plan. - d) Failure to submit any required report. - e) Failure to pay fees assessed by the Plan for inspection, sampling, or laboratory analysis costs.
+- a.
+Refusal or failure by an applicant, Registrant or authorized representative, and key participant to fully cooperate and assist the Department will all aspects of the administration and enforcement of this Plan, including the application, registration, reporting, inspection and sampling, and waiver processes. - b.
+Failure to provide any information required or requested by the Department or law enforcement agency enforcing this Plan to comply with the policies in this Plan. - c.
+Providing false, misleading, or incorrect information about the Registrant's cultivation or processing of Hemp to the Department its designees or any law enforcement agencies enforcing this Plan by any means, including but not limited to information provided in any application form, report, record or inspection required or maintained for purposes of compliance with this Plan. - d.
+Failure to submit any required report. - e.
+Failure to pay fees assessed by the Plan for inspection, sampling, or laboratory analysis costs.

-Violations are not subject to federal, state, tribal, or local government criminal enforcement action and any final decision of the Department may be appealed to the Superior Court of the Virgin Islands by Writ of Review under the provisions of 7 V.I.C. §§200-208.
+Violations are not subject to federal, state, tribal, or local government criminal enforcement action and any final decision of the Department may be appealed to the Superior Court of Guam by Write of Review.